 Progress in Brain Research

 Hamm, T. M.; Trank, T. V.; and Turkin, V. V., "Correlations Between Neurograms And Locomotor Drive Potentials In Motoneurons During Fictive Locomotion: Implications For The Organization Of Locomotor Commands" (1999).
-Neurobiology.
+Translational Neuroscience.
 80.